rduplain/memo/startups-for-people-with-problems.md

 projects for my entire engineering career.
 Being a programmer and C-Suite executive who has "done it before," I often get the open-ended request to "pick your brain" about startups.
 Ask around, and you'll find that this isn't the best way to ask for a meeting (with anyone).
-This essay can serve as an accelerator from "pick your brain" to specific questions in context.
-Feel free to ask questions.
+Don't "pick brains."
+Ask questions in context.

 ## Table of Contents